POLI-NANO/OSCs/README.md

 ## Software

 In this work, different ML models are analysed to encode the PCE performance of polymeric OSCs based on ITO/PEDOT:PSS/P3HT:PCBM/Al multilayers.
-[ROBERT](https://github.com/jvalegre/robert/releases) (v1.0.6)
+This objective has been achieved by using [ROBERT](https://robert.readthedocs.io/en/latest/index.html).
+This software framework developed under Python automates data curation, screening of ML models, assessment of predictive ability, and feature analysis.

-Documentation about ROBERT program can be found at https://robert.readthedocs.io/en/latest/index.html
+For more detailed information about ROBERT program, please refer to https://robert.readthedocs.io/en/latest/index.html

 ## ROBERT reports

-ROBERT
+This repository provides the reports obtained with [ROBERT](https://github.com/jvalegre/robert/releases) (v1.0.6) after modeling the entire database.

 ## Citation
 If you find this work useful, please consider citing: